databricks/diviner/ISSUE_POLICY.rst

 Documentation issues typically go through the following lifecycle:

 #.
 A **documentation fix** is submitted through a
-    `GitHub Issue template <https://github.com/databricks/diviner/issues>`_, which contains a high-level description of the documentation error and the location (page) is provided with a sample of the error.
+    `Documentation Issue template <https://github.com/databricks/diviner/issues>`_, which contains a high-level description of the documentation error and the location (page) is provided with a sample of the error.

 #.
 The `documentation fix is triaged <ISSUE_TRIAGE.rst>`_ to identify whether more information is needed from the author,